Eikix/articles/blog-posts/my-first-sync-article/my-first-sync-article.md

 - 🍭 Easily create AWS resources thanks to the AWS CDK's awesome DevX.

-- 🏗 Benefit from only one deployment process for the entire app handled by Serverless Framework.
+- 🏗 Benefit from only one deployment process for the entire app, handled by Serverless Framework.

 How does it work?